 Tests and diagnosis

-Claudication may go undiagnosed because many people consider the pain an unwelcome but inevitable consequence of aging.
+Claudication may go undiagnosed because many people consider the pain an unwelcome but inevitable consequence of aging, and some people just reduce their activity level to avoid the pain.
 But the tests your doctor may use to diagnose your condition are often noninvasive and can get you back on your way to resuming an active life.

 Some common tests used to diagnose claudication include: